 I think the points that I have discussed above are the most significant and the basic ones.
 And unless you have covered them up, iPhone users will never be enticed by the short-lived splash of your Galaxy devices.

 As a user, I want the cut-throat competition as eventually, it benefits the end users.
 So, it would be great to see the Galaxy Note or S series devices to have the longevity and address the core experience of the users.
-Becuase, when the dust settles down, what counts is performance and only performance!
+Because, when the dust settles down, what counts is performance and only performance!

 What’s your take on the rivalry between Apple and Samsung?
 Do share your views in the comment below.
-Also, make sure to download our app and remain tuned with us via Facebook, Twitter, and Google Plus never to miss our latest editorials.